Skip to content ↓

 Please visit our Assessment, Statutory Data and Attainment information below.

-Assessment Data Description %
+Assessment Data Description (for the 2023/2024 school year) %

 Reception Year - Percentage of pupils meeting Early Learning Goals.